Why is failover important? To reduce the amount and cost of unexpected downtime

 - The need for IT truck rolls, and dependence on cable company repair schedules.

 - Damage to brand reputation and loyalty, which can lead to further loss of revenue.

 Don’t let your organization be a statistic.
-Having a business continuity plan in place is imperative for todays distributed enterprise.
+Having a business continuity plan with network failover solutions is imperative for today's distributed enterprise.

 Each American Apparel location needs PCI-compliant Internet access to process credit card transactions, conduct time management tasks, provide email communications, and manage inventory control.